Cockren History, Family Crest & Coats of Arms

 The surname Cockren was first found in Renfrewshire (Gaelic: Siorrachd Rinn Friù), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland, where the first record of the name was Waldeve de Coueran, who was witness to a charter issued by Dugal, son of Syfyn, to Walter Stewart, fifth Earl of Menteith, regarding several lands in Kintyre.
 William de Coughran of Lanark swore an oath of allegiance to King Edward I of England during his short conquest of Scotland in 1296.
 Walter Cochrane was the first record of the more popular spelling used today in 1262.
 His son William Cochrane, the second chief of the Clan, also rendered homage to King Edward I in 1296.

-Important Dates for the Cockren family
+Early History of the Cockren family

 This web page shows only a small excerpt of our Cockren research.
 Another 116 words (8 lines of text) covering the years 1482, 1600, 1669, 1605, 1685, 1707, 1669, 1683, 1690, 1691, 1778, 1659, 1717, 1708 and 1713 are included under the topic Early Cockren History in all our PDF Extended History products and printed products wherever possible.